matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 ```

 - The throws OddNumberException declares that a call to checkEven could throw an exception that is of type
-OddNumberException
+OddNumberException.

-- A throws clause can declare a list of types, and can include unchecked exceptions as well as checked exceptions
+- A throws clause can declare a list of types, and can include unchecked exceptions as well as checked exceptions.

 ```java
 public void checkEven(Double number) throws OddNumberException, ArithmeticException {